Bitcoin-ABC/bitcoin-abc/doc/reduce-memory.md

 - Unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.

-## Number of peers

-- `-maxconnections=<n>` - the maximum number of connections, this defaults to 4096.
-Each active connection takes up some memory.
-This option applies only if incoming connections are enabled, otherwise the number of connections will never be more than 318.
-Of the 318 outbound peers, there can be 16 full-relay connections, 300 avalanche peers and 2 block-relay-only ones.
-  Note that `-maxconnections=<n>` cannot be set to a lower number than `-maxavalancheoutbound` (300 by default).

 ## Thread configuration

 For each thread a thread stack needs to be allocated.
 By default on Linux,